codeho/time_formatter/README.md

 # Time Formatter in Dart
+This is a FORK of tpscrpt/time_formatter which displays the Strings in german.

 This library takes UNIX (milliseconds) timestamps and converts them to pretty, human-readable time formats.

 ## Using